OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 - It provides a full pipeline: GNSS input → candidate selection → probabilistic HMM path calculation → network projection → CSV/GeoJSON output.
 - It ships a browser-based interactive path review and editing tool (`tp-webapp`) so operators can correct the calculated path before final projection.
 - It exposes a CLI (`tp-cli`) for operational use, a Python API (`tp-lib` on PyPI) for integration in data science workflows and a .NET API (`TpLib` on NuGet, install via `dotnet add package TpLib`).
+- It integrates with the EU register of railway infrastructure (RINF) to download the micro network topology if the user doesn't have this at his disposal
+- It is build with common terminology as internationally recognised by models such as RTM, RSM, EULYNX, railML, ERA ontology, ...
 - It is thoroughly tested with 460 tests (unit, integration, contract, CLI, and doctests).

 ## Who are the maintainers of the project (these will be the primary contacts for the OpenRail Association)?